-In 1971, the 11-year-old Russell attended a summer camp near Halliburton, Ont.
+In 1971, the 11-year-old Russell attended a summer camp near Haliburton, Ont.
 That year the camp organized a mini-Olympics, complete with a torch (kerosene lamp) and cauldron (on the baseball diamond).

 As part of the celebration, the camp director quoted Pierre de Coubertin, the founder of the modern Olympiad: “The most important thing in life is not the triumph but the struggle, the essential thing is not to have conquered but to have fought well.”

 That summer made its mark on Russell.
 Since then, the broadcast veteran has pursued a self-described “lifelong romance” with the Games.
 A CBC Sports host, Russell (BA’80, Bed’81, MA’85) has reported from both the Summer and Winter Olympics.
 Sochi 2014 is his 12th Games.

 “One of the hallmarks of CBC’s coverage of Olympic-style sport...is that we don’t just cover Canadians, we also reflect what’s happening in terms of outstanding performance on the part of international athletes,” he said.

 “[I’m] not there to be a cheerleader.
 [I’m] there to tell the story of sport and what happens on the field of play,” added Russell, who has stayed with the CBC for 25 years because it is the “only broadcaster of high-performance sport of record in the country.”

 Before even becoming an Olympic broadcaster and sports journalist, Russell had other plans.
 He attended Western to become a teacher, but taught high school for only a few years because he “didn’t like disciplining kids who had to be in mandatory programs.”